 Manage your Segments

-- Engaged contacts & VIP customers & Loyal customers
+Engaged contacts & VIP customers & Loyal customers

-- Custom Lists & Segments
+Custom Lists & Segments

 Learn how to import contacts to the Segment.

-If your former ESP adds the opt-out date to the Export, you may simply map it with an Email opt-out date.
-The customers having opt-out date are added to the system with unsubscribed status.
+If your former ESP adds the opt-out date to the Export, you may map it with an Email opt-out date.
+The customers having an opt-out date are added to the system with unsubscribed status.

-In other words, we do not differentiate bounced and unsubscribed contacts.
-Instead, we specify the bounce as one of the reasons for the customer unsubscription.
+In other words, we do not differentiate between bounced and unsubscribed contacts.
+Instead, we specify the bounce as one of the reasons for the customer's unsubscription.

 Although Omnisend cannot take any responsibility for the consents collected with your former ESP, still, we may recommend adding this consent as a custom property in Omnisend.
 In that case, you will be able to create a Segment of the customers that provided consent in Omnisend or in the system you were using previously.

-The email providers build your brand sender's reputation based on different aspects, including your sending infrastructures, emails design and your customers' engagement.
-While the high open and click rates will have a positive impact on your sender's score, high bounce, spam, or unsubscribe rate may have an adverse effect.
+The email providers build your brand sender's reputation based on different aspects, including your sending infrastructures, email design, and customer engagement.
+While the high open and click rates will positively impact your sender's score, a high bounce, spam, or unsubscribe rate may have an adverse effect.

 If you have more questions, do not hesitate to contact our Support Team, it is available 24/7 and can be reached via In-app chat or email at [email protected].